Mosaddek Hossain Bulbul: Career

-Bulbul contested the Mayoral election in August 2008 and lost to A. H. M. Khairuzzaman Liton, the Awami League candidate.
-He alleged irregularities against the Election Commission and called for the removal of A. T. M. Shamsul Huda, Chief Election Commissioner.
+Bulbul contested the mayoral election in August 2008 and lost to A. H. M. Khairuzzaman Liton, the Awami League candidate.
+He alleged irregularities against the Election Commission and called for the removal of Chief Election Commissioner A. T. M. Shamsul Huda.

-In June 2013, Bulbul got elected the mayor of Rajshahi City Corporation by winning the popular vote 131,058 to 83,726 against the incumbent mayor A. H. M. Khairuzzaman Liton.
+In June 2013, Bulbul was elected mayor of Rajshahi City Corporation by winning the popular vote 131,058 to 83,726 against the incumbent mayor A. H. M. Khairuzzaman Liton.

 On 26 December 2013, Bangladesh Nationalist Party allegedly threw a bomb at a police vehicle injuring 8 policemen and killing constable Siddhartha Chandra Sarkar.
 They were protesting ahead of the national election on 5 January 2014.
 The investigation officer of the case filed charges against 89 including Bulbul and Mizanur Rahman Minu.

 In September 2014, Bulbul among 89 politicians were charged in two cases filed over the killing of a police constable in Rajshahi.
 In May 2015, he was suspended from the mayoral duty.
 The government then made Md Nijam Ul Azim acting mayor of the city.

-On 5 March 2017, Bangladesh Supreme Court issued a verdict declaring Bulbul's suspension from the post of mayor illegal.
-It also said that Bulbul could resume his office as the Mayor of Rajshahi.
+On 5 March 2017, the Bangladesh Supreme Court issued a verdict declaring Bulbul's suspension from the post of mayor illegal.
+It also said that Bulbul could resume his office as the mayor of Rajshahi.
 He resumed his office on 5 April 2017; he had tried to join office on 3 April but found it locked.
 He was suspended again few hours after he resumed his office.
 The Supreme Court issued a stay order on his suspension order.